crystalrhee/hackumassvi/README.md

 ![leap_gesture_circle](https://user-images.githubusercontent.com/25557896/46910609-7fc9e200-cf15-11e8-9b25-c09985cea990.png)

 ![ezgif-1-aca0cc16fcd5](https://user-images.githubusercontent.com/25557896/46909380-7c2b6080-ceff-11e8-8fab-c86d151e9dfd.gif)
+## Features
+- Our project includes a web app to display the commands a user has entered with their gestures through animations.
 ## Next Steps
 :smile_cat::smile_cat::smile_cat:
 With more time, we would create greater user interactoin.
 We would use Unity to create a 3D menu of options to configure personal settings.
 Along with the menu, we would create interactive blocks for more complicated commands such as choosing the next song from a favorites playlist.